 Lochinvar National Park

 Later, we found out more about the park: In 1966 Lochinvar Ranch, as it was then called, was bought by the Zambian government with the help of a grant from the World Wildlife Fund, and converted into a Game Managed Area; The extra protection afforded to the wildlife by this designation was not enough to prevent its numbers from diminishing further, and so in 1972 Lochinvar was upgraded to a National Park.
 Subsequently the park has been designated by the WWF as a ‘Wetland of International Importance’, and a WWF team has been working with the local people on a project to manage the park on a sustainable basis for the benefit of both the people and the wildlife.
 There are a lot of settlements around Lochinvar, and local people still come into the park – as they have done for centuries.
-Many were unhappy with Lochinvar Ranch – and have always felt that this is their land.
+Many were unhappy with the Lochinvar Ranch ‘agreement’ – and have always felt that this is their land.
 They still come to gather wild foods and catch fish, and drive their cattle from one side to the other; so although major conservation efforts are being made in Lochinvar, building up the diversity and number of game species here is not an easy task.

 We approached Lochinvar from Monze, on the Livingstone–Lusaka Road – about 287km from Livingstone and 186km from Lusaka.
 Directions: The road that heads northwest from Monze, signposted for Namwala, is just north of the grain silos on the Lusaka side of town.
 It passes Chongo village and forks about 8km afterwards.
 Ask local advice to find this junction if necessary.
 Take the right fork, or you will end up in Kafue.
 Follow this road for about 10km and then turn left at another sign.
 It is then about 14km to the park gate.
 This last section of the track twists and turns, but all the tracks that split off eventually rejoin each other and lead to the park.
 There are also a few more signs so, if you become unsure, ask a local person and they’ll show you the way.
 The gate to Lochinvar is about 48km from Monze.
 Most of the camps depicted on the old maps are now disused, and ‘some of the roads now seem as if they were figments of a cartographer’s imagination.’
+(This from 2003 – it’ll change)

 The original state-run, red-brick Lochinvar Lodge, built in the colonial style of 1912, lies abandoned.
 There are always ‘plans to renovate’ this dilapidated, crumbling old building, but it would take a lot of work and money.
 Until enough people come to Lochinvar to make a second lodge economically viable, it’s likely to remain an evocative old ruin.
 As the state of the park gradually deteriorated, the lodge was put up for tender to private safari operators in 1996.
 Star of Africa agreed to take the lodge, as part of a ‘package’ of old government properties around the country.
 They first planned to build a floating lodge, but settled on a luxury tented camp which they called Lechwe Plains.